 Can you imagine a car without sensors?
 A smartphone that’s unable to identify you, take pictures or hear your voice?
-Sensors and actuators are much a part of our daily routine that we totally forget them.
-With microphones, there are phone communication and web meeting.
-With speakers, there is music.
-With accelerometers and gyroscopes, cars are today able to stabilize and move to autonomous driving.
-With a detailed and relevant understanding of a production line, there is a continuous and optimal production process management.
-With medical ultrasound and X-ray, numerous medical diagnoses can be made… You get the picture: micro-electromechanical systems (MEMS) and image sensors – ultrasound, visible and infrared – are the key elements integrated into all products and systems to deliver the functions needed in our daily personal and professional lives.
+Sensors and actuators are so much a part of our daily routine that we tend to forget them.
+With microphones, there is phone communication and web meetings; with speakers, there is music; with accelerometers and gyroscopes, today’s cars are able to stabilize and move towards autonomous driving.
+Detailed, relevant understanding of a production line translates into continuous and optimal production process management.
+And with medical ultrasound and X-ray technologies, numerous medical diagnoses can be made.
+You get the picture: micro-electromechanical systems (MEMS) and image sensors – ultrasound, visible and infrared – are the key elements integrated into all products and systems that deliver the functions needed in our everyday personal and professional lives.

 The added value of semiconductor technologies to manufacture sensors and actuators is indisputable.

-With the use of silicon’s mechanical properties and the ability to make thin layers in almost any material, the industry has been able to develop today sensors for pressure, acceleration, magnetic, optical and chemical detection.
-Add to that, gyroscopes, microphones, speakers, fluid management structures such as ink jet heads and microfluidic – pumps, mechanical and optical valves, RF filters and duplexers… all on silicon, SOI, or other semiconductor substrates.
+With the use of silicon’s mechanical properties and the ability to make thin layers in almost any material, the industry has been able to develop sensors for pressure, acceleration, magnetic, optical and chemical detection.
+Add to that gyroscopes, microphones, speakers, fluid management structures such as ink jet heads and microfluidic, pumps, mechanical and optical valves, RF filters and duplexers – all based on silicon, SOI, or other semiconductor substrates.
 The field seems endless!

-With semiconductor technologies able to combine functions, the emergence of heterogenous integration is now spreading across the entire semiconductor industry.
+With semiconductor technologies’ ability to combine functions, the emergence of heterogenous integration is now spreading across the entire semiconductor industry.
 Semiconductor technologies are paving the way for future growth, with a huge potential impact on our daily lives.

 Half a century ago, the emergence of silicon-based sensors and actuators began the gradual transformation of the semiconductor industry’s structure, both in term of functionalities but also integration capabilities.

-In addition to computing and data storage, the preliminary functions of processor and semiconductor memory, the ability to understand what is happening in a dedicated environment opened totally new fields of applications.
+In addition to computing and data storage, the preliminary functions of processor and semiconductor memory – that is, the ability to understand what is happening in a dedicated environment – opened up completely new fields of applications.

-Dozens of sensors in a smartphone or the hundreds of sensors in a typical car is just the visible part of the semiconductor revolution that is spreading across all of the products we use daily as well as industrial processes, medical diagnostics and therapy, security and defense & aerospace field.
+The dozens of sensors in a smartphone or the hundreds of sensors in a typical car are just the visible part of the semiconductor revolution that is spreading across all of the products we use daily.
+That’s in addition to industrial processes, medical diagnostics and therapy, security and defense and the aerospace field.

 The ability to integrate such sensing capabilities with mainstream semiconductor products is paving the way for improvements like autonomous driving, the use of Artificial Intelligence (AI) for medical diagnostics, and decreased energy consumption.